jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/README.md

 ## Usage

-Currently, there are just a few functions for calculating survey sample error:
+Currently, there are just a few functions for calculating survey sampling error:

 ```r
 # You can view examples for each function